Emily Hughes – Head Coach

 From a very young age until his freshman year of college, football was Brandon’s life.
 He had a very successful athletic career in high school where he was a three-time Alabama state champion: once with football, twice with track and field (shot put).
 He played one season of collegiate football at Murray State University (KY), then switched to rugby for one year at the University of Alabama, and then three more years at the University of Missouri.
 Though he lived for being out on the field, it was his devotion to training in the weight room that remained constant once his football and rugby careers came to an end.
 Brandon finally jumped into CrossFit in the Spring of 2012 when a friend referred him to Bruce.
 He became a SpeedX coach under Bruce and quickly transitioned from a stubborn bodybuilding personal trainer to fitter, stronger, faster CrossFit junkie.
 He drank the Kool-Aid, loved it, and now regularly competes in CrossFit competitions.
 Along with coaching CrossFit, Brandon is also an experienced bass guitarist that has toured all over the country.
 You can also see him on occasion performing stand-up comedy.
 He’s so happy to be part of the Vault family!

 Daimino forged his way into CrossFit by way of football, basketball, and track and field.
 Hailing from Marysville, Washington, Daimino was his high school football team’s quarterback/wideout and played professional football on the Arena and CFL Level.
 He also took 7th place in the high jump in the state championships.
 Besides being an avid athlete, Daimino dedicated his studies to anatomy and physiology in college.
+Through his hard work and perseverance, Daimino made it his goal to appear in the CrossFit Regionals and he accomplished it.
+He is definitely someone to watch in the near future.
 “Sports and fitness have been a part of my life since I was 14 years old, I really don’t know anything else other than striving to become a better athlete everyday.
 Upon discovering how to eat to perform, I really studied what foods work for my body as well and how to integrate that with CrossFit.
 Now my goal is to be the fittest man in the CrossFit world, and my passion is helping others set goals and how to reach them!”

 Gerardo Marroquin “G“